-These pages provide examples of how temporary staffing has been managed in NHS organisations and what a successful long-term strategy, linked to effective workforce planning, might look like.
+The information on this page provides examples of how temporary staffing has been managed in NHS organisations and what a successful long-term strategy, linked to effective workforce planning, might look like.
 We have information on the use of e-rostering to help plan your workforce and reduce the need for temporary staff, five high impact actions which trusts may want to implement as well 'how to guides' on different aspects of agency usage.

 - Trust directors must understand their workforce needs in order to plan effectively and develop a workforce strategy that will deliver savings in the long term.

 - A planned, flexible mix of substantive and temporary staff can deliver cost savings and a high quality patient experience.

 - Knowing the different financial and safety costs of different types of temporary staff will help Trusts to make effective decisions about their flexible workforce.

 - Cultural change, supported by senior leaders, will be needed to implement a robust flexible workforce strategy.